-14. Facebook demographics reveal only about half of US teens use Facebook.
+14. Stats on Facebook demographics reveal that only about half of US teens use Facebook.

 Facebook enjoys widespread use among most demographics, but some use it more than others.
 Only 51% of teens between the ages of 13 and 17 use the platform.
 In contrast, 85% of teens in the same age range use YouTube.

 Instagram and Snapchat also attract more teen users with 72% and 69% usage rates, respectively.